bionic (8) in.telnetd.8.gz

 DESCRIPTION

-connect to the telnet port as indicated by the /etc/services file (see services(5)).
-The
+port as indicated by the /etc/services file (see services(5)).
+The -debug option may be used to start up

-started up this way, port may be specified to run telnetd on an alternate TCP port number.
+telnetd manually, instead of through inetd(8).
+If started up this way, port may be specified to run

-The telnetd program accepts the following options:
+The telnetd command accepts the following options:

--a authmode This option may be used for specifying what mode should be used for
+-a authmode This option may be used for specifying what mode should be used for authentication.
+Note that

-authentication.
-Note that this option is only useful if telnetd has been
+this option is only useful if telnetd has been compiled with support for the AUTHENTICATION

 debug Turns on authentication debugging code.

-user Only allow connections when the remote user can provide valid
+user Only allow connections when the remote user can provide valid authentication

-authentication information to identify the remote user, and is allowed
+information to identify the remote user, and is allowed access to the specified account

-access to the specified account without providing a password.
+without providing a password.

-valid Only allow connections when the remote user can provide valid
+valid Only allow connections when the remote user can provide valid authentication

-authentication information to identify the remote user.
-The login(1)
+information to identify the remote user.
+The login(1) command will provide any

-command will provide any additional user verification needed if the
+additional user verification needed if the remote user is not allowed automatic access

-remote user is not allowed automatic access to the specified account.
+to the specified account.

 other Only allow connections that supply some authentication information.
+This option is

-This option is currently not supported by any of the existing
+currently not supported by any of the existing authentication mechanisms, and is thus

-authentication mechanisms, and is thus the same as specifying valid.
+the same as specifying -a valid.

 none This is the default state.
 Authentication information is not required.
+If no or

-login(1) program will provide the necessary user verification.
+provide the necessary user verification.

 off This disables the authentication code.
-All user verification will
+All user verification will happen through the

-happen through the login(1) program.
+login(1) program.

 -D debugmode

-are several possible values for debugmode:
+several possible values for debugmode:

-options Prints information about the negotiation of telnet options.
+options Prints information about the negotiation of TELNET options.

-report Prints the options information, plus some additional information
+report Prints the options information, plus some additional information about what

-about what processing is going on.
+processing is going on.

 netdata Displays the data stream received by telnetd.